Lux's 3-run homer in 8th rallies Dodgers past Mariners 6-4 - WHIZ News

 Lux pounded his chest and gestured to his dugout while his first homer of the season landed in the right-field bleachers for the defending World Series champions, who opened a nine-game homestand with just their sixth win in 21 games.

-Corey Seager had a two-run single in the seventh for the Dodgers, and Max Muncy hit an early homer as they fell behind 4-1.
+“That kind of takes the cake,” Lux said.
+“I don’t really know where that came from, to be honest with you.
+That’s by far the most emotion I’ve shown.
+Just talking to some guys, we definitely need that, for sure.”

+Max Muncy hit an early homer for the Dodgers, who trailed 4-1 in the seventh before Corey Seager came through with a two-run single.

-But Lux, who has struggled to keep his batting average above .200 in an injury-plagued start to his season, delivered the game-changing hit that the Dodgers have lacked lately off Rafael Montero (3-2).
+Lux then delivered the game-changing hit the Dodgers have lacked lately off Rafael Montero (3-2).
 The Seattle closer had escaped a tough jam in the seventh.

+“All wins are important, but they’re not created equal,” Dodgers manager Dave Roberts said.
+“Gavin has been grinding, so for him to get that hit was big for our ballclub.
+I think there was some semblance of a beer shower in there.”

 Mitch Haniger hit two solo homers and Kyle Seager added a two-run shot for the Mariners, who have lost three straight on their five-game road trip.

-Garrett Cleavinger (1-3) pitched a perfect eighth for the 27-year-old reliever’s first major league victory.
+Garrett Cleavinger (1-3) pitched a perfect eighth for the 27-year-old reliever’s first major league win.
 Kenley Jansen worked a flawless ninth for his sixth save.

 Seattle couldn’t capitalize on a strong start by Yusei Kikuchi, who racked up a career-best 11 strikeouts while pitching six-hit ball into the seventh inning.